 As a result of the still uncertain circumstances, we have worked out a hybrid conference solution for you.
 It will allow us to offer this important meeting in a safe environment and provide you with an interactive format as preferred by the scientific community in virtual conferences.
 A lot of learnings from GeoUtrecht 2020 and your positive feedback on it went into the planning.
 We are convinced that the size of meeting and the new technologies to be used will allow you to have an even more positive and fruitful experience in this mid-size meeting – something which is difficult to get from a virtual mega conference nowadays.
 Note that both, virtual and onsite geological field trips are on offer – likely unique in geoscience conference history.

 Thanks to all of our session conveners and the organizing committee we have now a comprehensive scientific program attractive for a broad community.
-We are also pleased to offer GeoKarlsruhe 2021 together with the European Geothermal Workshop - EGW 2021 which has chosen to partner with us this year.
-The geothermal energy workshop will be held on 23rd and 24th of September.
+We are also pleased to announce that GeoKarlsruhe 2021 and the 9th European Geothermal Workshop – 9th EGW 2021 – join forces this year (note: independent registration and submission on the same platform).
+The 9th EGW 2021 will be held on 23rd and 24th of September with an additional field trip on September, 25th.
 We would also like to thank all of our gold, silver and bronze sponsors which have already made commitments to take part in the 2021 event.